-- Positive relations with caring adults is essential to the learning process.
+- Positive relations with caring adults are essential to the learning process.

-- Each child brings their own set of experiences and background which influence how they development and learn.
+- Each child brings their own set of experiences and background which influence how they develop and learn.

-- Learning experiences much be meaningful and relevant to the child's life.
+- Learning experiences must be meaningful and relevant to the child's life.